mseri/blog/content/posts/74-workplace-culture.md

 At some point it also reminded me of similar ideas in an older episode of the same podcast, [Solving Puzzles in Production with Liora Friedberg](https://signalsandthreads.com/solving-puzzles-in-production/).
 Which I also needed to re-listen before writing and turned out to be rather interesting in the context of this post.

 But let me get to the point.
+Two things kept surfacing: flat, trust-based structures, and the tone around failure.
+And both felt uncomfortably relevant to what is happening at our university.

 ## Flatter organization structures